MicrosoftLearning/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.md

 ---
 lab:
-    title: 'Build a custom copilots with prompt flow in the Azure AI Studio'
+    title: 'Build a custom copilots with prompt flow in the Azure AI Foundry portal'
 ---

-# Build a custom copilots with prompt flow in the Azure AI Studio
+# Build a custom copilots with prompt flow in the Azure AI Foundry portal

-In this exercise, you'll use Azure AI Studio's prompt flow to create a custom copilot that uses a user prompt and chat history as inputs, and uses a GPT model from Azure OpenAI to generate an output.
+In this exercise, you'll use Azure AI Foundry portal's prompt flow to create a custom copilot that uses a user prompt and chat history as inputs, and uses a GPT model from Azure OpenAI to generate an output.

 This exercise will take approximately **30** minutes.

-## Create an AI hub and project in the Azure AI Studio
+## Create an AI hub and project in the Azure AI Foundry portal

-You start by creating an Azure AI Studio project within an Azure AI hub:
+You start by creating an Azure AI Foundry portal project within an Azure AI hub:

 1. In a web browser, open [https://ai.azure.com](https://ai.azure.com) and sign in using your Azure credentials.
 1. Select the **Home** page, then select **+ New project**.